Les Houches lecture notes on moduli spaces of Riemann surfaces: Further directions

 Here $p_1,\ldots,p_n$ are marked points on $\Sigma$ and can be thought of as the initial/final states of the worldsheet $\Sigma$.
 The path integral of the theory is then an integral over the moduli space of such maps:

 where $\beta \in H_2(X,\Z)$ is a fixed class (called the degree).
-The proper definition of $\M_{g,n}(X,\beta)$ and its compactification is a very delicate mathematical problem (much more complicated than the moduli space of Riemann surfaces).
-The computation of the associated correlators is even more complicated.
+The proper definition of $\M_{g,n}(X,\beta)$ and its compactification is a highly delicate mathematical problem (much more intricate than the moduli space of Riemann surfaces).
+The computation of the associated correlators is even more subtle.

-Witten's conjecture can be seen as the tip of the iceberg of such a theory: it corresponds to the case of $X = \set{*}$, a zero-dimensional target.
+Witten's conjecture can be seen as the tip of the iceberg of this theory: it corresponds to the case of $X = \set{*}$, a zero-dimensional target.
 Eguchi, Hori, and Xiong \cite{EHX97} extended the Virasoro constraints for the point and conjectured that the partition function of every target obeys the Virasoro conditions.
 In a remarkable series of papers \cite{OP06a,OP06b,OP06c}, Okounkov and Pandharipande gave a complete solution in the one-dimensional case, proving the conjecture of Eguchi--Hori--Xiong.
-Apart from the theory of a point and that of complex curves, Virasoro constraints have also been shown to hold for special classes of targets (of arbitrary dimension), namely: \begin{itemize} \item for toric Fano manifolds and manifolds satisfying a semisimplicity assumption, as shown by Givental--Teleman \cite{Giv01a,Tel12},
+Beyond the case of a point and of complex curves, Virasoro constraints have also been shown to hold for special classes of targets (of arbitrary dimension), namely: \begin{itemize} \item for toric Fano manifolds and manifolds satisfying a semisimplicity assumption, as shown by Givental--Teleman \cite{Giv01a,Tel12},